nunit/nunit-vs-testgenerator/README.md

 # NUnit Visual Studio 2015 Test Generator

-This is an extension for Visual Studio 2015 that extends IntelliTest to allow you to create unit tests and IntelliTests.
+This is an extension for Visual Studio 2015 that extends the test functionality to allow you to create unit tests and IntelliTests.
-This extension extends the built in IntelliTest functionality allowing developers to generate tests using NUnit 2.6.x or NUnit 3.0.
+This extension extends the built in test generator functionality allowing developers to generate tests using NUnit 2.6.x or NUnit 3.0.

 Please note that IntelliTest is only available in Visual